EvanMisshula/breakout/description.md

-## Evan Misshula
+## Brittany Leija
-I am one of your instructors and I live in Coney Island.
+I have been posted in the Wichita Business Journal here in Kansas!
-Here is a link to my picture [EM](/pictures/Evan_Misshula.jpg)
+Here is a link to my picture [EM](/pictures/BrittanyLeijaW0D2.png)